Monday, February 22, 2010

 B: The words even read themselves to you with an accent from a bygone era.
 I’m picturing a dance at a Welsh holiday village.

-A: Blessed pop relief after the previous 18 tracks!
-There’s not much going on in it musically and it’s pretty much self-assembly, but worthy nonetheless of a podium finish.
+A: Blessed pop relief after the previous 18 tracks.
+There’s not much going on in it musically, and it’s pretty much self-assembly, but worthy nonetheless of a podium finish.

 V: I see they’ve got the usual array of newsreaders on backing vocals.
 The easiest thing to say about this performance is that it’s plain to see why it did so well, but just as understandable why it narrowly missed out.